-One practical example of potential plan asset and trust requirements issues, at least in the fully insured context, relates to medical loss ratio (MLR) rebates received from a carrier (usually in September of each year, if applicable).
-Employers that receive MLR rebates must determine the portion of the rebate that relates to employee contributions (usually the percentage of employee contribution toward premium) and then determine an appropriate method of distributing that portion back to employees (through a cash/check refund, premium holiday or benefit enhancements).
+One practical example of a potential plan asset and trust requirement issue, at least in the fully insured context, relates to medical loss ratio (MLR) rebates received from a carrier (usually in September of each year, if applicable).
+Employers that receive MLR rebates must determine the portion of the rebate that relates to employee contributions (usually the percentage of employee contributions toward premium) and then determine an appropriate method of distributing that portion back to employees (through a cash/check refund, premium holiday, or benefit enhancements).
 The portion of the premium that relates to employee contributions is considered plan assets; therefore, the MLR distribution method must be executed within 90 days of the employer's receipt of the MLR rebate from the carrier.
 If the employer takes longer than 90 days, then the employee portion of the rebate must be placed in trust to avoid a violation of the ERISA plan asset and trust requirements.
-(For further information about MLR rebates; see the NFP publication MLR Rebates: A Guide for Employers.)
+(For further information about MLR rebates; A Guide for Employers.)

-Fidelity Bond & Accountant's Opinion Requirements
+Fidelity Bond and Accountant's Opinion Requirements

 The fidelity bond requirement is designed to protect plan assets against loss due to fraud or dishonesty by plan officials.
 The requirement to obtain an accountant's opinion (which is filed in conjunction with the annual Form 5500) is also designed to protect plan assets against loss by requiring plan sponsors to have the plan's finances reviewed against generally accepted accounting principles.
-Employers that sponsor unfunded health and welfare plans are generally not subject to ERISA's fidelity bond or accountant's option requirements.
+(The plan sponsor would need to engage an independent accounting firm with experience auditing employee benefits plans to provide this opinion.)
+Employers that sponsor unfunded health and welfare plans are generally not subject to ERISA's fidelity bond or accountant's opinion requirements.
 However, plan service providers that handle plan funds (e.g., a TPA that pays claims) may need to be bonded, and any such requirements should be specified in the service agreement.